Kenya and Tanzania Safari Tour — Masai Mara, Serengeti and Ngorongoro Crater

 Is Zanzibar worth adding?
 View answer

-Zanzibar can be added as an extension to combine safari with beach time and free time by the sea.
+Zanzibar can be added as an extension to combine safari with beach time on the Indian Ocean.

 FORM